 General Contractor: The Beck Group

-Two office buildings, named Skyview 7 and 8, face each other across a water-filled ravine accessible by a bicycle and cart bridge.
+Two office buildings—Skyview 7 and 8—face each other across a water-filled ravine accessible by a bicycle and cart bridge.
 To the east of Skyview 7 sits Skyview 6, a 600-room hospitality complex used to house and train pilots, flight attendants, and other airline employees visiting the campus.

-Pitchford says campus planning took over five years and was spurred along by biweekly meetings in what he calls a “war room,” a Crescent-owned conference room that was dedicated solely to the campus development.
+Pitchford says campus planning took more than five years and was spurred along by biweekly meetings in what he calls a “war room,” a Crescent-owned conference room that was dedicated solely to the campus development.

 In the war room, representatives from American Airlines and Crescent met with three other key players, including design architect Pelli Clarke Pelli, the New Haven, Conn.-based firm behind Crescent’s McKinney & Olive development.